Effects of diabetes on gastrointestinal system

 Grade 3–refractory, uncontrolled symptoms requiring frequent emergency department and clinic visits or hospitalizations and/or inability to maintain nutrition orally

-Symptoms and Signs: Patients with diabetic gastropathy may present with nausea and vomiting (45%), abdominal pain or discomfort (20%), bloating (7%), early satiety, and postprandial fullness.
+Symptoms and Signs:- in relation to –Effects of diabetes on gastrointestinal system- Patients with diabetic gastropathy may present with nausea and vomiting (45%), abdominal pain or discomfort (20%), bloating (7%), early satiety, and postprandial fullness.
 Vomiting typically occurs 30-60 minutes after eating but may occur up to 8 hours after oral intake.
 Patients with frequent or refractory vomiting may have loss of dental enamel, GI bleeding from tearing of the gastroesophageal junction (Mallory-Weiss tear) or hemorrhagic gastropathy.
 Abdominal pain is typically postprandial and described as vague burning, crampy, sharp, or pressure-like.
 Symptoms in diabetic gastroparesis are chronic in >50% of patients but may also occur in a cyclical nature in up to 10%.

 The Gastroparesis Cardinal Symptom Index (GCSI) is a validated symptom survey composed of nine symptoms and often used in clinical investigation and patient care (Table II).
 There are no pathognomonic signs in patients with diabetic gastroparesis but in severe cases may include a succussion splash on auscultation.